Skip to main content Skip to navigation

 Nitrogen is required in large quantities for tree fruit production systems and is a highly mobile nutrient in the plant and in soils (Table 2).
 In plants, N is a component of many compounds such as chlorophyll, amino acids, proteins, and nucleic acids, and is also part of many metabolic processes.

 Table 2.
-Macronutrient demand per ton (US ton) of fruit.
+Macronutrient demand per ton (US ton) of fruit produced.

 Crop lbs N/ US ton References